Claireje/RWS-Lite-/README.md

 ---

-## Sensor status (as of mid-2026)

-The Pi isn't actively pushing to MiServer right now so the dashboard is mostly on fallback data.
-RM1962 last pushed real data in May 2026.
-CS Facility stopped in March 2024.
-Basement never pushed successfully.
-Getting the Pi reconnected is the main thing left to fix.

----

 ## Running locally

 Just open `public/index.html` in a browser.
 It'll load with fallback data since there's no local API.
 If you want to test `RWS.py` on a Mac: